Does Ozempic cause muscle loss?

 Ozempic (semaglutide) is a glucagon-like peptide 1 (GLP-1) receptor agonist.
 The drug’s active ingredient, semaglutide, mimics GLP-1, a hormone produced in your gut.
 GLP-1 works on GLP-1 receptors throughout your body and is involved in many processes that affect your appetite and metabolism.

 For one, GLP-1 stimulates insulin release from the pancreas, helping to control blood sugar levels.
-GLP-1 also slows down your digestion, so food stays in your stomach longer — lowering your appetite.
+GLP-1 also slows down your digestion, so food stays in your stomach longer, lowering your appetite.
 Finally, GLP-1 tells your brain when you’re full, and may even alter your brain’s preferences for certain foods.

-Indeed, semaglutide’s interactions with your brain’s food reward system are thought to make it easier for people to control how much they eat, and reduce their cravings for high-fat foods in particular.
+Indeed, semaglutide’s interactions with your brain’s food reward system are thought to make it easier for people to control how much they eat and reduce their cravings for high-fat foods in particular.
 As high-fat foods tend to be more calorie-dense, this change in food preferences may lead you to eat less while on Ozempic, resulting in further weight loss.

 Whenever you lose weight, you lose varying amounts of fat and muscle.
-But when you lose weight quickly, you are more likely to lose lean muscle mass— especially if you’re not being careful about your diet and exercise (more on that below).
+But when you lose weight quickly, you are more likely to lose lean muscle mass,especially if you’re not being careful about your diet and exercise (more on that below).
 For example, studies of people who have undergone bariatric surgery show that most of their lean body mass, fat-free mass, and skeletal muscle mass loss occurs in the first three months after surgery.

 So, should you be worried about muscle mass loss or not while taking Ozempic, based on the scientific data available?
-It’s helpful to remember Ozempic is not the only variable on anyone’s weight loss journey.
+It’s helpful to remember Ozempic is not the only variable in anyone’s weight loss journey.
 People may be following different diets and exercise routines, and have individual differences in their baseline body weight and health conditions.

-How to avoid muscle mass loss
+How to prevent muscle mass loss

 If you are starting a weight loss program, there are clear steps you can take to maintain muscle mass while shedding the pounds.